-In the autumn the landscape is painted in golden colours.
+In the autumn the landscape is painted in golden colors.
 The temperature drops slowly through September, making for good berry and mushroom picking weather.

 During autumn the land areas lose more heat than the sea, and eventually the coastal areas have the highest temperatures.
-In September the outer part of the Oslofjord usually has the highest mean temperatures.
-Later in the autumn, the warmest areas are usually found on the coast of Rogaland and Hordaland.
+In September the outer part of the Oslofjord usually has the highest average temperatures.
+Later in the autumn, the warmest areas are usually found along the coast of Rogaland and Hordaland in Fjord Norway.

-In winter much of Norway is usually transformed into a snow-clad paradise.
+In winter much of Norway is usually covered in snow –a paradise for winter sport enthusiasts.

-The lower inland areas, both in the southern and northern parts of Norway, can have very low mean temperatures in winter.
-Temperatures can reach below -40°C in the inner areas of Finnmark, Troms, Central Norway and Eastern Norway, even if this does not happen each winter.
+The lower inland areas, both in the southern and northern parts of Norway, can have very low temperatures in winter.
+Temperatures can drop below -40°F in the inner areas of Finnmark, Troms, Central and Eastern Norway, even if this does not happen each winter.

 By contrast, the coastal areas have comparatively mild winters.
 However, gales, rain and clouds can be frequent and heavy.

 May to mid-June is when the scenery in Norway is at its most spectacular, with trees and flowers waking to life, snow in the mountains and melt water swelling the waterfalls.
-Orchards of flowering fruit trees along the Hardangerfjord in May are images of paradise.
+Orchards of flowering fruit trees along the Hardangerfjord in May make for a unique sight.

 There are several public holidays in May, and the Norwegians make full use of them to celebrate springtime after a long winter.